btoderian/squashvid/README.md

 # 4. Usage Instructions
-Drag and Drop: Drag the target video file onto the CropDrop.bat icon.
+Drag and Drop: Drag the target video file(s) onto the SquashVid.bat icon.
 Create links/shortcuts to the .bat file to use this function in other directories or from the desktop.

-An interactive window will open displaying the first frame of the video.
-Left-click and drag the mouse to draw a rectangle over the desired area.
-Confirm: Press ENTER or SPACE to confirm.

 Output: The script will process the video.
-The result is saved in the source directory with the suffix _cropped.mp4.
+The result is saved in the source directory with the suffix _h265.mp4.

+File Management: Original files are moved to the System Recycle Bin only after successful verification of the output.

 ---